 I actually only recently discovered the Mission Beach Boardwalk on a recent trip to San Diego, and I fell in love with the atmosphere.

 Walk or run the boardwalk to get the full view of Mission Beach, or rent cruiser bikes to feel like a true Californian.
 You can walk or ride all the way down to Belmont Park and hop on the Giant Dipper Rollercoaster once you get your exercise in for the day.

 Watch the Cyclists at San Diego Velodrome

 Another Balboa Park attraction, the San Diego Velodrome is a renowned training and racing destination for cyclists.
-There are some super talented cyclists that come here to race, so it’s an impressive to be able to see them do their thing on the track.
+There are some super talented cyclists that come here to race, so it’s an impressive sight to be able to see them do their thing on the track.

 Although you can stop by the Velodrome to watch the cyclists at any point of the year, April through September is racing season at the Velodrome and every Tuesday you can see a race for free.

 If you don’t want to just be a spectator, the Velodrome offers track cycling lessons every Monday and Wednesday evening from 7 pm to 9 pm.